 I have been experimenting with quick cookie recipes the last few weeks and I hope to be sharing them the here during this winter.
 They will all have a nut base, like a lot of Italian cookies.
 And as they will all have the same base, I thought I would share the basic recipe with you here first.
 It’s a low sugar hazelnut cookie, made with only four ingredients: nuts, sugar, 1 egg and a pinch of salt.
 It’s a cookie that you can eat within a short hour after you start making it.
 Sounds irresistible, doesn’t it?

 I have been trying out traditional recipes from other people and they all have twice as much sugar in them as my recipe.
 In my taste testing I have found that I don’t need that much sugar to create a tasty and crunchy end product.
 I think it’s really worth using less sugar in your cookies.
 If your sweets are less sweet, you will develop a taste for less sweetness and will appreciate low sugar cookies more.
 That’s my philosophy.

-- 300g hazelnuts (and optional a few whole hazelnuts on the side to place on top of each cookie)
+- 300g roasted hazelnuts (extra option: a few whole hazelnuts to place on top of each cookie)

 - 100g sugar